Chinese Plant Medicine

 Since that time, China has gathered its medicinal ingredients from plants, animals and minerals of the earth.
 Today, Chinese plant medicine draws from a pharmacopoeia of over several thousand substances many of which have been researched thoroughly in relation to their clinical uses, pharmacology and interactions.

-Unlike western herbal therapy which is more single herb based, Chinese herbal medicine usually combines medicinal ingredients in formulations to balance and facilitate healing from a particularly individualized perspective aiming effect at patterns of imbalance more than disease.
+Unlike western herbal therapy which is more single herb based, Chinese plant medicine usually combines medicinal ingredients in formulations to balance and facilitate healing from a particularly individualized perspective aiming effect at patterns of imbalance more than disease.
 This is considered treating both the “root and branch” of a problem.
 That is to say the symptom and what Chinese medicine considers to be the cause of the disorder are treated in most cases simultaneously.
-This symptomatically resolutive practice differs from the more symptomatically suppressive style of allopathic drug therapy a great deal.
-However in some cases integration of herbs and drugs is necessary with the advantages of both producing the best result.
-Chinese medicinal therapy by itself should be free of side effect and beneficial at any stage of almost any problem.
-It can be used as the primary therapy for many disorders or in conjunction with acupuncture and other therapies.

-We at Turtle Dragon are dedicated to maintaining a high standard of quality in our products and raw medicinals .
+We at Turtle Dragon are dedicated to maintaining a high standard of quality in our products and services .
 We are proud to offer you one of the most comprehensive herbal apothecaries in central Texas to meet your needs.
-The use of herbal medicine drastically enhances your treatment effect and broadens the scope of treatment for your therapist.
-We will be happy to answer any questions you may have regarding the necessity and type of herbal therapy you may require.
+The use of plant medicine drastically enhances your treatment effect and broadens the potential treatment benefit for your provider.